frank1010111/petrelpy/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+Or add a new CLI sub-command at `src/petrelpy/cli.py`!
+Then add tests for your new code.
+These can be run with [nox](https://nox.thea.codes/en/stable/), which uses pytest.

 ### Write Documentation

 You can never have enough documentation!
 Please feel free to contribute to any